zipnn/zipnn/README.md

 Try state-of-the-art compressed models that are already present on HuggingFace, such as [Roberta Base]( https://huggingface.co/royleibov/roberta-base-ZipNN-Compressed ), [Granite 3.0](https://huggingface.co/royleibov/granite-3.0-8b-instruct-ZipNN-Compressed), [Llama 3.2]( https://huggingface.co/royleibov/Llama-3.2-11B-Vision-Instruct-ZipNN-Compressed ).

 You can also try one of these python notebooks hosted on Kaggle: [granite 3b](https://www.kaggle.com/code/royleibovitz/huggingface-granite-3b-example), [Llama 3.2](https://www.kaggle.com/code/royleibovitz/huggingface-llama-3-2-example), [phi 3.5](https://www.kaggle.com/code/royleibovitz/huggingface-phi-3-5-example).

+Additionally, we've provided numerous examples showcasing the HF plugin, which can be run on the command line with various popular models, available in [this folder.](examples/huggingface%20exmaples)

 ## Getting Started
 This repository provides command-line scripts for efficient file compression and decompression using ZipNN, offering few methods, such as a standard compression for general use, safetensors compression for efficient tensor-by-tensor compression of safetensors files, and path-based batch compression, to apply for all relevant files in a directory.